copperwater/xNetHack/doc/xnh-changelog-8.0.md

   tiles for each new glyph.
 - When hallucinating, squeaky boards now appear to be chickens, and squawk instead of squeak.
+- #holidays extended command which displays which holidays tracked by the game are active.

 ### Architectural changes